rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

 would with other documentation that is curated by the Information Development team.
 Start with the information in the :ref:`quickstart`.

-This topic provides additional guidelines specific to writing postss for the Rackspace Expert Insights Blog site.
+This topic provides additional guidelines specific to writing posts for the Rackspace Expert Insights Blog site.

 Things to consider before writing a blog post